Akira6713/Akira6713/README.md

-- 👋 Hi, I’m Erik Ramirez
+- 👋 Hi, I’m Eric Ramirez
 - 📚 Graduated ...
 B.S. in Software Engineering from Western Governors University
 - 📚 Student ...
 M.S. in Artificial Intelligence and Machine Learning from Colorado State University
 - 👀 I’m interested in ...
 Artificial Intelligence and Machine Learning